dt-orders/customer-service/README.md

 ## Build and Run Locally

-1. Use the provided Unix shell scipt that will build one docker image and run it
+1. Use the provided Unix shell scipt that will build one docker image and run it.
+Optionally pass in the dockerhub repo name and version to run.

-    Just call: `./buildrun.sh <REPOSITORY> <VERSION>`
+    Just call: `./buildrun.sh`

-    For example, build and run version 1: `./buildrun.sh dtdemos 1`
+    For example, build and run version 1: `./buildrun.sh`

 2. access application at ```http://localhost:8080```

 ## Build Docker Images and push images to a repository

 Use the provided Unix shell scipt that will build the docker image and publish it.
 There are three versions that will be built.
+Optionally pass in the dockerhub repo name.

-    Just call: `./buildpush.sh <REPOSITORY>`
+Just call: `./buildpush.sh`

-    For example: `./buildpush.sh dtdemos`
+For example: `./buildpush.sh`